basho/basho_docs/source/riak/cookbooks/Erlang-Named-Functions.md

 active before moving a second node</strong>.</div>

-Once Riak is restarted, all that remains is to install the pre-commit hook on the target bucket(s) you wish it to operate on.
-In this example, we've just one bucket, named `avatars`, which we're going to install our `limit_size` function into.
+Once Riak is restarted, all that remains is to install the pre-commit hook into the target bucket(s) you wish it to operate on.
+In this example, we've just one bucket, named `avatars`, which we're going to install our `limit_size` pre-commit function into.

-You can use Riak's HTTP interface and the curl(1) command line utility to install your named functions into into the relevant buckets.
-For our example, we'll install the `limit_size` function into our `avatars` bucket, like this.
+You can use Riak's HTTP interface and the `curl` command line utility to install your named functions into into the relevant bucket(s).
+For our example, we'll install the `pre_commit` module with its `limit_size` function into our `avatars` bucket, like this:

 ```bash
 curl -XPUT -H "Content-Type: application/json" \